h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup25.md

 ![image](https://github.com/user-attachments/assets/438d4c3e-e6dd-4f9a-9c9b-6918e4ca3811)
 ![image](https://github.com/user-attachments/assets/35b48d7f-349b-42f4-84b5-6310cb8416ba)

-Basically it prints out some text, sleeps for 2 seconds then creates a `std::string` variable with content `/bin/bash -c 'md5sum /root/flag.txt'` then updates our `gid & uid` to `0` then finally calls the `system` function on the command
+The program first prints a message to the terminal and pauses for two seconds.
+It then defines a command string containing `/bin/bash -c 'md5sum /root/flag.txt'`.
+After that, it escalates privileges by setting both the group ID (gid) and user ID (uid) to 0.
+Finally, it executes the command using the system function.

 This basically just calculates the `md5sum` value of the file `/root/flag.txt`